 Upon signing this Agreement and according to a predetermined schedule, Inventergy will pay to Lopoco a series of Advance Payments, which are to be used for Lopoco's business expansion and patenting expenses; these payments are advances against Lopoco's Revenue Share, meaning that they will be deducted from futureamounts owed Lopoco(to the extent received) for deals consummated pursuant to this agreement.
 In addition, Inventergy will at its discretion spend additional amounts to assist Lopoco in identifying additional patenting and IP protection opportunities; generally speaking, Lopoco has little to no existing patent portfolio and Inventergy believes it will be important to develop a patent portfolio directed to those technical solutions which differentiate the Technology from competing solutions; this having been said, it will be Lopoco's responsibility to pay all patenting expenses and fees (including attorney fees, filing fees and maintenance fees) which will then be held in Lopoco's name (as part of its business).

-Inventergy will use reasonable efforts to diligently promote the Technology during the Term, i.e., a series of renewable five-year periods.
-Gross Revenue other than from Lopoco's sale of its products and support services for those products will generally be: (i) Monetization Revenue, (ii) Investment Revenue or (iii) Asset Transfer Revenue; Monetization Expenses will be deducted from any Gross Revenue to form Net Revenue, and Net Revenue shall then be distributed to the Parties according to a Revenue Share split, as further defined below.
-Inventergy's Revenue Share represents its compensation for this Agreement (i.e., 50% of revenue involved in an acquisition, license, sale of a product line, transfer of IP, and 10% of investment revenue where such does not involve a Change In Control).
+Inventergy will use reasonable efforts to diligently promote the Technology during the Term.
+Gross Revenue other than from Lopoco's sale of its products, support for those products, and professional services will generally be: (i) Monetization Revenue, (ii) Investment Revenue or (iii) Asset Transfer Revenue; Monetization Expenses will be deducted from any Gross Revenue to form Net Revenue, and Net Revenue shall then be distributed to the Parties according to a Revenue Share split, as further defined below.
+Inventergy's Revenue Share represents its compensation for this Agreement (i.e., 50% of revenue involved in an acquisition, license, sale of a product line, transfer of IP, and 5% of investment revenue where such does not involve a Change In Control).
 The above will be further detailed below.

 Once this Agreement is signed, Lopoco will not be able to terminate this Agreement except as specified in the paragraph dealing with Termination, below; that is, for example, Termination by Lopoco will be permitted only if Inventergy should materially breach its obligations to Lopoco, or at the end of the initial term or one of the renewal terms.
 Inventergy may Terminate this Agreement at any time for convenience, provided that it is obligated to pay to Lopoco any Advance Payments which accrue prior to Notice of Termination and Lopoco's Revenue Share attributable to deals substantially initiated prior to Termination (see paragraph 4.4, and provisions relating to Substantially Initiated Efforts, below); these payments, to the extent vested and payable, represent a walk-away obligation of Inventergy.